narimanm5/NBA-Salaries/README.md

-NBA Salaries is a linear regression analysis and modeling on NBA player's salaries based on their stats.
--step 1:
-I imported the datas that I downloaded from kaggle into python, cleaned and sorted them and removed the duplicates and players with missing data. then I extracted an excel file from python and named it "DF.xlsx" -step 2:
+"NBA Salaries is an in-depth data analysis project focused on using linear regression to model NBA player salaries based on their performance statistics.
+The project began with the importation of data from Kaggle, followed by cleaning, sorting, and eliminating duplicates and incomplete player information in Python.
+Subsequently, an Excel file named 'DF.xlsx' was extracted from the processed data.

-Then I imported the extracted excel file into R-Studio and began the linear regression modeling. using anova and stepwise method i found out that only PPG,TOPG,RPG and APG coefficients are significant. using the graphical methods and hypothesis test, the data doesn't meet the OLS Assumptions 3 and 5 (homoscedasticity and normality of errors)
+The analysis then transitioned to R-Studio, where a detailed linear regression modeling process was initiated.
+Utilizing ANOVA and a stepwise method, it was discovered that only PPG, TOPG, RPG, and APG coefficients held significant correlations with player salaries.
+However, further examination using graphical methods and hypothesis testing revealed that the data did not adhere to Ordinary Least Squares (OLS) Assumptions 3 and 5, pertaining to homoscedasticity and normality of errors respectively."